 {\bf Step 1b: the actual primary obstruction.} The relationship between the obstruction just mentioned and the {\em actual} primary obstruction is measured by the difference between the groups $H^3(X,\mathbf{I}^3(\L))$ and $H^3(X,\K^M_3/2)$.
 In this case, we have the long exact sequence

-Since $X$ is a smooth affine $4$-fold, by \cite[Proposition 5.2]{AsokFaselThreefolds} the groups $H^3(X,\mathbf{I}^4(\L))$ and $H^4(X,\mathbf{I}^4(\L))$ vanish.
-Thus, the the primary obstruction coincides with the ``quotient" constructed in Step 1a, i.e., the primary obstruction to lifting is precisely the vanishing of $Sq^2 c_2 + c_1 \cup c_2$.
+Since $X$ is a smooth affine $4$-fold over an algebraically closed field, by \cite[Proposition 5.2]{AsokFaselThreefolds} the groups $H^3(X,\mathbf{I}^4(\L))$ and $H^4(X,\mathbf{I}^4(\L))$ vanish.
+Thus, the primary obstruction coincides with the ``quotient" constructed in Step 1a, i.e., the primary obstruction to lifting is precisely the vanishing of $Sq^2 c_2 + c_1 \cup c_2$.

-{\bf Step 2: Analyzing the secondary obstruction.} If the primary obstruction vanishes, then we can choose a lift to the second stage of the Moore-Postnikov factorization of the map $(c_1,c_2')$.
+{\bf Step 2: Analyzing the secondary obstruction.} If the primary obstruction vanishes, then we can choose a lift to the second stage of the Moore--Postnikov factorization of the map $(c_1,c_2')$.
 Upon choosing a lift to this stage, we obtain a secondary obstruction lying in $H^4(X,\bpi_3^{\aone}({\mathscr F}_2)(\L))$.
 By means of Proposition \ref{prop:relevanthomotopysheaves}, this obstruction is an element of $H^4(X,\bpi_3^{\aone}(BGL_2)(\L))$.
 A priori, this obstruction depends on the choice of lift, but we claim $H^4(X,\bpi_3^{\aone}(BGL_2)(\L)) = 0$, independent of this choice.

-To see this, recall by \cite[Theorem 3.3]{AsokFaselThreefolds} that $\bpi_3^{\aone}(BSp_2)$ is an extension of $\K^{Sp}_3$ by a certain sheaf $\mathbf{T}'_4$.
+To see this, recall by \cite[Theorem 3.3]{AsokFaselThreefolds} that $\bpi_3^{\aone}(BSp_2)$ is an extension of $\K^{Sp}_3=\mathbf{GW}^2_3$ by a certain sheaf $\mathbf{T}'_4$.
 Observe first that $H^4(X,\mathbf{GW}^2_3(\L)) = 0$ by explicit construction of the Gersten resolution.
 Indeed, $H^4(X,\mathbf{GW}^2_3(\L))$ is simply a quotient of $\bigoplus_{x \in X^{(4)}} (\mathbf{GW}^2_3(\L))_{-4}(\kappa_x)$ and the latter vanishes by \cite[Lemma 4.11]{AsokFaselThreefolds}.